michaelkamprath/RomWBW/ReadMe.md

 build scripts run under any modern 32 or 64 bit version of Microsoft Windows.

-John Coffman’s UNA hardware BIOS is fully supported by RomWBW.
+John Coffman's UNA hardware BIOS is fully supported by RomWBW.
 See the section below for more information on running RomWBW on top of UNA.

 ## Installation

-In general, you will just program your system’s ROM with the appropriate ROM image from the RomWBW distribution.
+In general, you will just program your system's ROM with the appropriate ROM image from the RomWBW distribution.
 This can be done with a ROM programmer.
-Alternatively, if your system supports in-situ ROM programming, you can use Will Sowerbutts’ FLASH application which has been included in recent RomWBW distributions.
+Alternatively, if your system supports in-situ ROM programming, you can use Will Sowerbutts' FLASH application which has been included in recent RomWBW distributions.

 The pre-built ROM images will automatically detect and support a